somefunAgba/NLSIG-COVID19Lab/README.md

 	### 'query_all.m'
 	Query COVID-19 pandemic for all country codes. -->

-### SAVED RESULTS
+### Saved Results
-Saved model fit results and logistic metrics for infections and deaths can be found in the 'assets' folder and 'measures' folder
+Saved model fit results and logistic metrics for infections and deaths can be found in the *assets* folder and *measures* folder

-	### 'assets' folder
+#### *assets* folder
 Stores all graphics for the model fit of infections and deaths in a folder named by the last date time-stamp in the data.
 Graphics are individually saved using the country code.

-	For example: 'WDi.pdf' and 'WDd.pdf' indicates the COVID-19 infections and deaths model fit graphics for the World to the last date time-stamp in the data.
+For example: ``WDi.pdf`` and ``WDd.pdf`` respectively indicates the saved graphics of the COVID-19 infections and deaths model fit for the World to the last date time-stamp in the data in pdf format.

-	### 'measures' folder
+#### *measures* folder
-	Stores all estimated logistic metrics for infections and deaths till the last date time-stamp in the data in the 'infs' and 'dths' subfolders respectively.
+Stores all estimated logistic metrics for infections and deaths till the last date time-stamp in the data in the *infs* and *dths* subfolders respectively.

+### Automated Tests
+Automated Tests for the app and package functionalties can be found in the *tests* folder.

 <!-- #### Example
  --><!-- Running 'query_single.m' with the search_code as ``WD``